WoNoMute/wonomute.github.io/_interviews/astrid-bin.md

 author: Karolina Jawad
 date:   2021-05-31 12:15:00 +0200
 image: /assets/interviews/Rebecca-Fiebrink-photo-by-Shreejay-Shrestha-2.jpg
-excerpt: "Photo by Shreejay Shrestha.
-Rebecca Fiebrink is a Reader in the Creative Computing Institute at University of the Arts London.
+excerpt: "Photo by Astrid Bin.
+Astrid Bin is a Reader in the Creative Computing Institute at University of the Arts London.
 Rebecca Fiebrink gave the keynote talk 'Machine learning as (Meta-) instrument' at the International Conference on Live Interfaces 2020 at Rockheim in Trondheim, Norway.
 We had the opportunity to talk with Rebecca Fiebrink during her visit."
 comments: true
 ---